troygilman/gong-wiki/content/getting-started/tutorial.md

 }
 ```

-Run the templ command line compiler to generate native golang code from our templ file.
+Run the templ command line compiler to generate native Go code from your templ file:

 ```bash
 templ generate
 ```

-This will generate a file named `simple_templ.go` in the same directory as our templ file.
+This generates a file named `simple_templ.go` in the same directory as your templ file.

-Now we can define a Route that uses our `SimpleComponent`.
-You will notice that a Route requires a path and a View.
-This means that, at a minimum, our components must implement the View interface.
-We can implement additional Gong interfaces to give our components more dynamic behavior, but we will come back to that later.
+Now define a Route that uses your `SimpleComponent`.
+A Route requires a path and a View.
+At a minimum, components must implement the View interface, though additional Gong interfaces can be implemented for more dynamic behavior.

 ```go
 import (